FACT-Finder-Web-Components/shopware6-plugin/README.md

   **Note:** Server URL should contain a used protocol: (e.g. `https://`) and should end with an endpoint ( `fact-finder` )
 * Channel - Channel you want to serve data from
-* Username
-* Password
-* API Version - Used FACT-Finder® api version
+* API key - your FACT-Finder® API key
-  **Note:** Module supports FACT-Finder® api version `v4` and `v5`.
-By selecting the wrong api version you may cause the Web Components to be unable to communicate with FACT-Finder®

 You can check if the above data is correctly set by clicking on the `Test Connection` button.
 Please save your settings before clicking on button.

 #### Update Field Roles
 This functionality offers a way to download field roles configured in FACT-Finder®.
 Please use this if you don't use feed offered by the plugin or for some reason you have changed the column names.